Causal Bandits: Online Decision-Making in Endogenous Settings: Literature review

-Recently, there has been a surge of papers studying adaptive experimentation, recommendation, and targeted advertising.
-Adaptive experiments are increasingly used to investigate the effects of recommendation and targetd advertising. \cite{araman2022diffusion} studied a Bayesian sequential experimentation problem through dynamic programming and diffusion-asymptotic analysis. \cite{misra2019dynamic} proposed a dynamic price experimentation policy which extended MAB algorithms to include microeconomic choice theory. \cite{gur2022adaptive} considered auxiliary information between decision epochs into the development of an adaptive policy to improve experimentation performance. \cite{bertsimas2019covariate} proposed an online allocation algorithm in experimental clinical trials using robust mixed-integer optimization to achieve a high statistical power. \cite{moazeni2020sequential} modeled the marketing campaign performance as a multiplicative advertising exposure problem and proposed a computationally efficient learning policy through solving sequentially mixed-integer linear optimization problems. \cite{delshad2022adaptive} studied the personalized dose-finding clinical trial problem through a Bayesian framework by stochastic programming and proposed an adapted one-step look-ahead approximate policy. \cite{anderer2022adaptive} introduced a Bayesian adaptive clinical trial design that combined both surrogate and true outcomes to improve trial performance.
+Adaptive experiments are increasingly used to investigate the advertising effect. \cite{araman2022diffusion} studied a Bayesian sequential experimentation problem through dynamic programming and diffusion-asymptotic analysis. \cite{misra2019dynamic} proposed a dynamic price experimentation policy which extended MAB algorithms to include microeconomic choice theory. \cite{gur2022adaptive} considered auxiliary information between decision epochs into the development of an adaptive policy to improve experimentation performance. \cite{bertsimas2019covariate} proposed an online allocation algorithm in experimental clinical trials using robust mixed-integer optimization to achieve a high statistical power. \cite{moazeni2020sequential} modeled the marketing campaign performance as a multiplicative advertising exposure problem and proposed a computationally efficient learning policy through solving sequentially mixed-integer linear optimization problems. \cite{delshad2022adaptive} studied the personalized dose-finding clinical trial problem through a Bayesian framework by stochastic programming and proposed an adapted one-step look-ahead approximate policy. \cite{anderer2022adaptive} introduced a Bayesian adaptive clinical trial design that combined both surrogate and true outcomes to improve trial performance. \cite{bumbaca2020scalable} proposed an algorithm to efficiently estimate Bayesian hierarchical models for inferences when researchers have limited number of observations per consumer in online targeted marketing.

-In order to optimize the reward from experimentation, it if of great importance that we learn the causal effect of a treatment accurately.
-As a result, a stream of literature in online advertising focuses on how to estimate the causal effect of advertisements. \cite{gordon2021inefficiencies} reviewed literature in ad effect measurement in digital advertising market.
-They pointed out several problems with experiments on ad effect, including small ad effects require large sample size to reach a reasonable statistical power, and experimental cost is extremely high. \cite{gordon2019comparison} empirically compared multiple observational models for causal effects of digital advertising and suggested that common observational approaches fail to accurately measure the true causal effect. \cite{bumbaca2020scalable} proposed an algorithm to efficiently estimate Bayesian hierarchical models for inferences under conditions where researchers have limited number of observations per consumer in online target marketing.